hhkaos/awesome-arcgis/arcgis/products/explorer-for-arcgis/README.md

 # Explorer for ArcGIS

+Access your maps from your mobile device 24/7.
+Wherever you go, take searchable maps that include markup and measurement tools to easily find your way and to communicate with others about landmarks, assets, and areas of interest.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of contents**